 You will need to order your prescription online, via the link at the top of this page.
-To use this service you will need to provide ID to the reception team who will then give you a password and username.
-If your are unable to use this service contact the surgery.
+To use this service you can speak with our reception team who will be happy to assist you with this.
+You can also drop the order slip in the prescription box outside the building.

 It takes TWO WORKING DAYS to produce a new prescription (released after 5pm) or dispense medication, but we can sometimes rush this a little if you explain the need to reception.
 We usually issue a single month's supply of medication in line with NHS guidance so even if you are on several different treatments it should be possible for you to make a single monthly request.
 Requests for repeat medication should not be made over the telephone as there is more likelihood of a mistake with the prescription.

 Queries about routine medication can be dealt with by our dispensing team at Harthill or by ringing the prescription department at Kiveton.
 You may have to leave a message but someone will get back to you.

 If you live more than a mile from a chemist, you may obtain your medicines from our dispensary at Harthill.
 This generally means patients who live in Harthill, Woodall, Thorpe Salvin and Kiveton Park Station.
 Unless you request otherwise we will issue the relevant medicines rather than a prescription if you have seen the doctor at the Harthill Surgery.
 If you live within a mile from a pharmacy you will receive a prescription.